 4. Demodulate the experimental data:

-Now that all of the calibration data sets have been processed, it's time to move to the real data (the multi-color data from Cells).
+Now that all of the calibration data sets have been processed, it's time to move to the real multi-color experimental data.
 All of the processing steps for the demodulation of the real data are the same as above (step 3).
+We will obtain all the output files, in the same folder, containing the intensities in the frequency domain, for the different frequency bins.
+Remember that the localization step must be performed on the background-free DAX file, if not, the program will produce errors.

 5. Support Vector Classification of the fluorophores:

 At this point, you should re-edit your config.cfg file to include the proper paths to the calibration files.
 Note that the order is important.
-In the data directory, you should the real data with all the output files for the intensities in the frequency domain of single- and multi-frame localizations.
+In the data directory, you should select the folder containing the real data with all the output files for the intensities in the frequency domain of single- and multi-frame localizations obtained in previous steps.

-Now we will classify the fluorophores of the real data:
+Now the software will classify the fluorophores of the real data:

 - Ensure that you have the correct number of frequency bins, active lasers, and wavelength/fluorophore fields selected.